Saccharomyces boulardii probiotic granted IBS health claim in Canada.

 Now it appears there is yet more good news for S. boulardii fans, in that it has just been granted an approved health claim in Canada.
 The allowed health claim is for one specific substrain of Saccharomyces boulardii, (Lesaffre Human Care’s Saccharomyces cerevisiae CNCM I-3856) and the exact claim that has been approved is that this strain of Saccharomyces boulardii ‘helps to reduce abdominal pain and discomfort associated with Irritable Bowel Syndrome (IBS)’.

 Interested in this unusual and well researched probiotic microorganism?
-Find out everything you need to know about S. boulardii.
+Healthcare practitioners can follow the link to read more about S. boulardii.